Affordable housing in Canada: Affordable Housing Fund

-During the premiership of Justin Trudeau, the federal program called the National Housing Co-investment Fund (NHCF) was introduced offering low-cost CMHC loans for developers who are building affordable housing projects.
-Funds for affordable housing was increased in the spring federal budget and in the fall of 2021.
-This included an additional $2.7 billion for the NHCF.
+On November 21, the 2023, the federal program formerly known as the National Housing Co-investment Fund (NHCF) was renamed the Affordable Housing Fund.
+The Fund offers low-cost CMHC loans for developers engaged in affordable housing projects.
+There was an increase in funding for affordable housing in the spring federal budget and in the fall of 2021, which included an additional $2.7 billion for the NHCF.
 The NHCF budget allocated $250 million to target housing for domestic violence survivors.
-In November 2021, Jeff Morrison, head of the national non-profit association advocacy group, the Canadian Housing and Renewal Association, said that while more federal funding for community housing is the right step, the CMHC loan approval process is too slow.
+As of 2021, the national non-profit association advocacy group, the Canadian Housing and Renewal Association, said that while more federal funding for community housing is the right step, the CMHC loan approval process is too slow.